MattHartfield/CattleSDS/README.md

 ### Data analyses

 This folder contains the files used to analyse the raw SDS scores.

-The SDS data files (both SDS scores and allele polarisation information) have to be first downloaded from [the Dryad depository](https://doi.org/10.5061/dryad.547d7wm8q "Dryad Deopsitory") and placed in the `HOL_Data_Analysis` folder.
+The SDS data files (both SDS scores and allele polarisation information) have been archived on Dryad and are currently under curation (provisional DOI [https://doi.org/10.5061/dryad.547d7wm8q](https://doi.org/10.5061/dryad.547d7wm8q).

 `SDS_DataAnalysis.R` performs the data analyses.
 It can be run for the command line using `Rscript SDS_DataAnalysis.R Demog`. `Demog` is a switch indicating which demography to analyse (1 = high N0, 2 = low N0).
 You first have to change the `setwd` command on line 180 to point to the directory on your computer where the data files are stored.
 You also need to make `OutFigures` and `OutTables` folders in that directory to store outputs.
 You can also run the `SDS_DataAnalyses_Script.sh` script to execute both high- and low-N0 analyses simultaneously.